KxSystems/arrowkdb/docs/reference.md

 returns the datatype identifier

-??? warning "`duration` datatype is not supported by Parquet"
+> :warning: **`duration` datatype is not supported by Parquet**
+>

-    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)
+> The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q).arrowkdb.dt.printDatatype[.arrowkdb.dt.duration[`NANO]]